-If you’re among the loyal Paneristi who’ve been patiently waiting for your favorite brand to take the plunge into blue-dial timepieces — one of the watch world’s most popular style trends of recent years — your wait is nearing an end.
-Panerai has unveiled four new versions of existing models, each featuring a blue dial with eye-catching satiné soleil finish inspired by the rays of the sun on ocean waves (as well as by the brand’s naval history), and all available exclusively in Panerai boutiques worldwide.
+If you’re among the loyal Paneristi who had patiently waited for your favorite brand to take the plunge into blue-dial timepieces — one of the watch world’s most popular style trends of recent years — did you know your wait is over?
+2016, Panerai unveiled four new versions of existing models, each featuring a blue dial with eye-catching satiné soleil finish inspired by the rays of the sun on ocean waves (as well as by the brand’s naval history), and all available exclusively in Panerai boutiques worldwide.
+Here’s a closer look at each of them.

 The Panerai Luminor 1950 3 Days Acciaio – 42mm (Ref.
 PAM00688) matches a blue leather strap, with contrast ecru-colored stitching, to its shiny blue dial.
 The 42-mm-diameter case is in 316L polished stainless steel and includes Panerai’s patented, crown-protecting bridge device, which helps ensure the watch’s water-resistance of 100 meters.
 Inside is Panerai’s automatic Caliber P.9001, which powers the hours, minutes, small seconds at 9 o’clock, date indication at 3 o’clock, a GMT function via a central arrow-tipped pointer, and an indicator for the three-day power reserve on the back side of the movement, which is visible through a clear sapphire caseback.
 The movement is also equipped with a seconds reset function that stops the balance wheel and zeroes the seconds hand when the crown is pulled out.
 Price: $8,600*.